UBC-CIC/student-advising-voice-assistant/README.md

 4. `/layers`: Contains the zip file that incorporates all the dependencies required to run lambda function
 5. `/lib`: Contains the deployment code for the stack of the infrastructure
 6. `/skills`: Contains the deployment code for Alexa Skill
+    - `/assets`: Contains image files used for the deployment of Alexa Skill
+    - `/interactionModels`: Contains the interaction model of the skill

 ## Changelog
 N/A